Is it possible to be allergic to sugar?

 Insulin is one of the hormones the body needs to keep blood sugar (glucose) levels within the narrow range required for good health.
 In most people, when food is consumed, blood glucose levels rise and insulin is produced to bring them back down.
 In people with diabetes, this insulin response is defective and, if not treated, blood glucose levels become dangerously high.

 For many years, people with diabetes were told to avoid sugar.
 However, modern scientific research has shown that people with diabetes can include moderate amounts of sugar in their diet as part of mixed meals, without compromising blood glucose control.
-Indeed, including some sugar in the diet may actually be beneficial to people with diabetes as it makes it easier for them to keep their fat intake down.

 But isn't sugar just 'empty calories'?
 If I eat a lot of sugar, how will I get enough vitamins and minerals?